expliot-framework/expliot/docs/tests/can.rst

 can.generic.writecan
 --------------------

 This test writes data on the CANBus.
-It uses `socketscan`_ as of now.
-You need to have a CAN interface on your system which is connected to the CANBus or for testing you can use a simulator and `socketscan`_ a virtual can interface.
-In future version, we will add more capabilities and support for interfacing with different CAN analysis hardware.

 **Usage details**